 - Heat Resistant Tape (for securing paper with Infusible Ink pen designs)

-- Piece of white cardstock (protects the EasyPress mat)
+- Piece of white cardstock, or 4 layers of butcher paper (protects the EasyPress mat)

 - Butcher paper – included with transfer sheets (this protects the project and helps remove moisture – not freezer paper, not parchment paper – they have wax or silicone in them that will damage the project)

-- Laser copy paper (if using pens or markers – it handles high heat better than inkjet paper and you’ll get better results)
+- Laser printer paper (if using pens or markers – it handles high heat better than inkjet paper and you’ll get better results)

 - Lint roller (necessary to remove any lint or extra fibers from clothing and totes)

 Because of the chemistry that is happening with the ink, you can’t just put it on any old surface.
 If you try to put it on a cotton shirt, it will wash out.
 If you try to put it on a plain tile from the hardware store, it won’t work.

 Cricut created special blanks that have been specifically tested for success with Infusible Ink.
 You can try it on other things, but it might not work, the colors might not be as bright, and you might end up wasting product.
 So don’t think of it as being limiting – think of it as knowing what will give solid results.

 Cricut Infusible Ink compatible blanks: t-shirts in men’s and women’s sizes, baby bodysuits, square and round coasters, tote bags.
 I’m guessing that they’ll release a wider variety of blanks in the future too.
 Look for this badge on products.